 Pontypool was McDonalds first venture into horror cinema.
 It joins the mountain of zombie films that came out during the 00s after the success of hits like 28 Days Later (2002), Dawn of the Dead (2004) and Shaun of the Dead (2004).
 Although, more than any of these, Pontypool falls into a body of films that have drawn themselves from George Romeros The Crazies (1973) about a madness-inducing biospill.
-Others of these include the likes of Impulse (1984), Warning Sign (1985), The Signal (2007), Dead Air (2009), Nine Miles Down (2009), Salvage (2009), YellowBrickRoad (2010), Patient Zero (2012) and Urge (2016).
+Others of these include the likes of Impulse (1984), Warning Sign (1985), The Signal (2007), Dead Air (2009), Nine Miles Down (2009), Salvage (2009), YellowBrickRoad (2010), Patient Zero (2012), Urge (2016) and Mayhem (2017).
 In fact, I would go so far as to say I found Pontypool a far superior film to the The Crazies (2010) remake that came out not long after.
 The nearest we have seen to the idea of Pontypool before is the Star Trek: Deep Space Nine episode Babel (1993), which concerned a bio-weapon that caused people to start babbling unintelligibly.